nhsconnect/nhslogin/src/interface-spec-doc-6.md

 ## 6.2 FIDO UAF registration flow

 Figure 4 below is a non-normative illustration of the FIDO UAF Registration flow (taken from the [FIDO UAF Architectural Overview](https://fidoalliance.org/specifications/download/)).
-The process is initiated after user authentication using the standard NHS login OIDC Authorization Code Flow (as per [section 3.1](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3)).
+The process is initiated after user authentication using the standard NHS login OIDC Authorization Code Flow (as per [3.1 Authorization Code Flow](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3)).

 The client initiates registration by invoking the regRequest endpoint of the NHS login platform (1).
 The NHS login platform generates a FIDO UAF Registration Request Message and returns this to the client, which passes it to the FIDO Client on the device for processing (2).
 The FIDO Client interacts with the FIDO Authenticators on the user’s device (3) and creates a FIDO UAF Registration Response Message corresponding to the original FIDO UAF Registration Request Message.
 The FIDO Client passes this message back to the client which sends it to the regResponse endpoint of the NHS login service (4).
 The NHS login platform validates the details held within the FIDO UAF Registration Response Message and stores the relevant details (5).
 FIDO UAF registration is complete.